Icon-Agency/canbs/README.md

-# Icon Canberra Drupal 8 Bootstrap4 theme
+# A lightweight Drupal 8 theme based on Bootstrap 4